 DIY builders estimate the cost to construct a tiny home in Ontario at $20,000 to $40,000.
 Factory or custom built winterized models can be $125,000 or more.
 The design, amenities like a full-height bedroom with ensuite, whether you build or buy, and location determine what you pay for a tiny home.

 Parking Your Tiny Home

 Now that your home is built, you’ll need a place to put it.
 Tiny homes that meet CSA (Canadian Standards Association) guidelines and are on wheels are treated like RVs.
 They can be parked in campgrounds or RV lots you buy or lease.
 Caveat: recreational lots only allow you to stay 180 days a year.
-Expect to see a lot of the countryside if you opt for that.
+Expect to travel frequently if you opt for that.

 Put a Tiny Home in Your Own Backyard

 Living in your own or someone else’s backyard can appeal if you’re a homebody.
 You could bring in rental income by leasing out your current home and living in your tiny treasure.
 Provided your lot is big enough, many municipalities allow a secondary dwelling.

 Which brings us to financing a tiny home.
 Lenders want to know two things: